Here Be Dragons Episode 4

 “This is only water, I’m afraid.
 Forgive the mineral taste – the additives will help you deal with heat build-up in the suits.
 We have hot work ahead, what?
 Drink it all and leave the empties in this crate.
 No sense in carrying additional bulk; the weight will ride more comfortably inside us, what?
 Take one each, there’s more waiting here for our return.”

 Flammia snatched her flask from his hand, tipped it up and poured the contents down her gullet in one continuous swallow, brash and ballsy compared to the old men sipping at their drinks.
-He tipped his flask up in a like manner and spilled it into his mouth.
+He tipped his flask up in a like manner and spilled it over his face.
 He choked.
 The damned stuff had gone down the wrong way.
 His father, of course, reacted with the inevitable rolling of eyes and sigh of disappointment.
 Bastard.

 “Fine.
 Whatever.”
 Flammia sounded as irritated with Edrei Brassard as Prentyze felt.
 “Can we get started now?”

-“Haste is the hallmark of a lesser House, Miss Anluan.
+“Haste is ever the hallmark of a lesser House, Miss Anluan.
 Be patient.
 I must brief Zubin on the weapon if he is to wield it effectively, what?”

 Her eyes shot bolts of hatred at Brassard Senior, her weals flushing again.
 A quiet metallic squeal came from her gauntleted hand as she tightened her grip on her helm’s long ‘peak’.